slfnk/vibe-guide-sma/places.md

 - Price: $
 - Location: 20.915168179799903, -100.75010907349899
 - Google Maps: https://www.google.com/maps/search/?api=1&query=Mercado+San+Juan+de+Dios+San+Miguel+de+Allende
-The #2 market in town covering the lower areas... has many secrets to offer in the budget dining range.
-Trust your gut and pick one of the busier eateries.
+The #2 market in town covering neighborhood downhill of centro, it has many delightful secrets to offer in the budget dining range.
+At least one meal in a mercado is obligatory for the bustling ambiance, trust your gut and pick one of the busier eateries.

 ---